DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 	- "I made that tweak to setkb and some small changes to use a hardcoded $HOME dir path, and it appears good."
 	- Another attempt by birdspider, with some tripups and solutions: https://github.com/DreymaR/BigBagKbdTrixXKB/issues/1#issuecomment-818880299
+* Is something wrong with Rulemak?
+It's there with the bg (Bulmak) locale, but the ru one seems to sport Polish for some odd reason?!?
+	- The deal is that Rulemak has its own entry by default now, from GHen himself.
+	- I think someone asked for that Polish entry under Ru?
+Not sure why, though...

 * For an EsAlt variant as in EPKL:
 ```
     key <AE04> { [             4,        dollar,       dead_currency,            EuroSign ] }; // 4